hokuma/chai-eql-immutable/README.md

 This provides a deeply equal assertion for [Facebook's Immutable.js object](https://facebook.github.io/immutable-js).

 # Motivation
-chai 'eql' assets that the target is deeply equal to value expected, including values depending on Immutable.js's internal state.
+chai `eql` asserts that the target is deeply equal to expected value, including values depending on Immutable.js's internal state.
 It makes diff outsputs complicated like following examples.

 ```